brittneypostma/devDocs/src/routes/blog/posts/advanced-js.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8aGhZQkoFbQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

-> ## Nifty Snippet
->
-> Until 2009, JavaScript was only ran inside of the browser.
+> **Nifty Snippet**: Until 2009, JavaScript was only ran inside of the browser.
 That is when Ryan Dahl decided it would be great if we could use JavaScript to build things outside the browser.
 He used C and C++ to build an executible (exe) program called Node JS.
 Node JS is a JavaScript runtime environment built on Chrome's V8 engine that uses C++ to provide the event loop and callback queue needed to run asyncronous operations.
 >
 > <p align='center'><img src="node_js.png" alt="node js runtime" width="100%"></p>